Y-T-G/Y-T-G.github.io/content/posts/tutorials/mmdetection-hacks-tricks.md

 ## Useful properties

-Besides the above, there are some other useful properties of `runner` object that you can modify:
+Besides the above, there are some other useful properties of `runner` object that you can modify or make use of:

-1. **work_dir**: This is the path to the directory where the log folders are created.
+1. **work_dir**: This is the path to the directory where the log folders are created each time the runner is initialized.
 You can't modify the `runner.work_dir` directly.
 Instead, you have to modify `runner._work_dir`.
-2. **log_dir**: As the name suggests, this is the subfolder where the training session will store the visualization, the logs and also the checkpoints.
+2. **log_dir**: As the name suggests, this is the subfolder where the training session will store the visualization data, the logs and also the checkpoints.
 Similar to `work_dir`, you have to modify `runner._log_dir` instead of `runner.log_dir`.
 3. **cfg**: The `config` is stored in the `runner.cfg` property.
 We have already used this before in our functions above.
 4. **data_list**: In `runner.train_dataloader.dataset.data_list`, you can find the list of all images along with their annotation information as parsed during initialization.
-This is the list that you would refer to determine the indices of the data you want to keep during the filtering process.
+This is the list that you would refer to to determine the indices of the data you want to keep during the filtering process.

 ## Extra: `importlib.reload`